Category Archives: Art work

 Airbrush

-For a couple of years I created a christmas card that I sent to customers and friends.
+For a couple of years I created a Christmas card that I sent to customers and friends.
 In -87 I made some postcards that Vibe and I brought with us (togehter with a ski box full of sweatshirts) to the Three Vallées in France, where we spent a skiseason.
 We sold the sweatshirts and postcards at the After Ski pubs – good times. 🙂

 On the original size painting of this post card, the tools are in scale 1:1…